Rebilly/api-definitions/openapi/description.md

 # Introduction
 [comment]: <> (x-product-description-placeholder)
-The Rebilly API is built on HTTP.
+The Rebilly API is built on HTTP and is RESTful.
-Our API is RESTful.
-It has predictable resource URLs.
-It returns HTTP response codes to indicate errors.
+It has predictable resource URLs and returns HTTP response codes to indicate errors.
 It also accepts and returns JSON in the HTTP body.
-You can use your favorite HTTP/REST library for your programming language to use the API, or you can use one of our SDKs (currently available in [PHP](https://github.com/Rebilly/rebilly-php) and [Javascript](https://github.com/Rebilly/rebilly-js-sdk)).
+Use your favorite HTTP/REST library in your programming language when using this API, or use one of the Rebilly SDKs, which are available in [PHP](https://github.com/Rebilly/rebilly-php) and [Javascript](https://github.com/Rebilly/rebilly-js-sdk).

-We have other APIs that are also available.
-Every action from our [app](https://app.rebilly.com) is supported by an API which is documented and available for use so that you may automate any workflows necessary.
+Every action in the [Rebilly UI](https://app.rebilly.com) is supported by an API which is documented and available for use, so that you may automate any necessary workflows or processes.
-This document contains the most commonly integrated resources.
+This API reference documentation contains the most commonly integrated resources.

 # Authentication